ucsb-cs184-f23/pj-android-02/team/contributions/CONTRIBS.md

 The notable PRs I worked on were [implementing authentication](https://github.com/ucsb-cs184-f23/pj-android-02/pull/14), [creating the current job page](https://github.com/ucsb-cs184-f23/pj-android-02/pull/43), [allowing job cancellation and completion](https://github.com/ucsb-cs184-f23/pj-android-02/pull/55), and [allowing multiple current jobs](https://github.com/ucsb-cs184-f23/pj-android-02/pull/114).

+For the most part, I believe the contributors graph was pretty accurate.
+I often found myself thinking that Cyril and Wesley's changes provided large and tangible changes for the user experience.
+I also know that Luke ended up in a weird situation where his changes were attributed to a different git account that wasn't the school github account.
+He also took the time to work on and correct other team members' mishaps at times.
+Other than that, I believe that the contributors graph was relatively accurate.

 ## Cyril:

 My contributions revolved around our app's interaction with the database.
 These included setting up our Firebase database for us to write our data to, the